-From Barcelona leads the C-32 highway to Sitges.
-That is something up with a travel time of about 30 minutes faster, but you have to pay toll and it is not as beautiful.
+From Barcelona the C-32 highway leads to Sitges.
+This way is with a travel time of about 30 minutes faster, but you have to pay toll and it is not as beautiful.

-Thanks to its location on the Mediterranean in Sitges is a fairly equable climate.
+Thanks to its location on the Mediterranean the climate in Sitges is a fairly equated.
 The summers are moderate and the winters are mild.
-The city is protected by the rock of the Massif Garraf against the cold wintry-cold winds from the north.
+The mountain range Massif Garraf protects Sitges against the cold winter winds from the north.

-In particular, the flat sandy beaches of fine sand and clean water attract tourists from all parts of Europe to Sitges.
+In particular, the flat sandy beaches with the fine sand and clean water attract tourists from all parts of Europe.

-The beach is bordered by palm trees waterfront promenade, which is of the rocky cliffs to the east to the west golf course attracts.
+The beach is adjoined by the with palm trees bordered waterfront promenade, which leads from the rocky cliffs in the east to the golf course in the west.

 In the narrow and winding streets, there are countless bars, restaurants and small shops.

-Although Sitges is primarily a seaside resort, you can find here nevertheless three featured museums: Museu Cau Ferrat, Museu Maricel and the Museu Romantic.
+Although Sitges is primarily a seaside resort, you can nevertheless find three featured museums: Museu Cau Ferrat, Museu Maricel and the Museu Romantic.

 Sitges was and is an artist's stronghold.
 So, a liberal climate established with the background of a liberal Spanish legislation.
-Thus, e.g. the same-sex marriage is equivalent of heterosexual marriage.
-Even at the time of Franco here could keep a certain liberalism.
+Thus, for example the same-sex marriage is equivalent of heterosexual marriage.
+Even at the time of Franco a certain liberalism was retained.

-It has been established in Sitges a gay bar and a gay club scene, which is wide beyond the borders of Catalonia known.
+A gay bar and gay club scene, which is known wide beyond the borders of Catalonia, has etablished in Sitges.

 Famous for this scene is particularly the lesbian-gay and very shrill carnival (see below) in Sitges.

 In February / March, the shrill gay and lesbian carnival parade with over 2,000 participants.
-Attractions include the relocation, which will be held here.
+The parades, which take place here, are worth seeing.

 Vintage car rally

-On the first Sunday in March, the vintage car rally.
-Cars, built from 1900-1924 and is now in private hands, are allowed to take part..
+On the first Sunday in March, the vintage car rally takes place.
+Cars, built from 1900-1924 which are now in private hands, are allowed to take part..
 The rally runs from Barcelona to Sitges.
-The winner is not the fastest driver, but the most originally and best maintained car and with driver the most original clothing.
+The winner is not the fastest driver, but the most originally and best maintained car and driver with the most original clothing.